cncf/tag-security/Containerd/self-assessment.md

 **- Containerd Core:**

-Role: Serves as the core orchestration engine, managing the complete lifecycle of containers.
+Role: The core container orchestration engine, managing the complete container lifecycle.
 Functionality: Coordinates tasks such as image storage, transfer, execution, and supervision.
 Ensures a consistent and efficient containerized application experience.
 Isolation: Adopts a modular design, separating concerns to prevent unauthorized access and actions.
 Implements access controls to reinforce security.